peterjmit/dotfiles/README.markdown

 # Config Files
-Various configuration (dot) files for zsh, sublime text etc
+Various configuration (dot) files for zsh, sublime text, vim and the like